Arthur L. Parker: Founding of a company

+World War I

+Art served in the United States Army, and arrived on the Western Front in France in July of 1918.
+During the Meuse–Argonne offensive, Art supported as a Transportation Officer, where his supply truck became a makeshift ambulance helping transport wounded American and French soldiers.

+Growth of a company

 Early struggles caused him to have to stop and start the business.
 In 1924 the business was closed and reopened at the address of 10320 Berea Rd in Cleveland.
 In 1927, having invented and patented a tubing fitting that would not leak under high pressure, Parker convinced young aviator Charles Lindbergh, who was preparing to attempt a non-stop New York-to-Paris flight, to use Parker products in the fuel system of his plane, the Spirit of St. Louis.
 Lindbergh's successful flight resulted in a major boost in Parker's business fortunes.

 In 1935, Parker relocated the company into the much larger building at 17325 Euclid Ave in Cleveland.
 By then, Parker's products had gained widespread acceptance in aircraft, marine and industrial applications and the future of his business was assured.

 Death

 Parker died of a heart attack on January 1, 1945, and was interred at Lake View Cemetery in Cleveland.